nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

     - Application
   * - pj-web
     - war
-    - Develop an application that uses the web application execution control platform.
+    - Develop an application that uses the web application runtime platform.

       Finally, create in the unit to be deployed on the application server as war file.
   * - pj-batch
     - jar
-    - Develop an application that uses the Nablarch batch application execution control platform.
+    - Develop an application that uses the Nablarch batch application runtime platform.

 .. tip::